-- CMAKE\INSTALL\PREFIX: set the install location, here ~/Deps/Install/Debug - CMAKE\BUILD\TYPE: set the build type 'Debug' or 'Release' - ADDITIONAL\DEPS: you can leave it empty, it is only needed if you have an extra source location like fw4splext-deps or a custom repository.

-· Change the following cmake arguments

-- CMAKE INSTALL PREFIX: set the install location (~/Dev/Install/Debug or Release) - CMAKE\BUILD\TYPE: set to Debug or Release

-- EXTERNAL\LIBRARIES: set the install path of the third party libraries you compiled before.(ex: ~/Deps/Install/Debug) - PROJECT\TO\BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECT\TO\INSTALL: set the name of the application to install
+- Change the following CMake variables: - CMAKE\INSTALL\PREFIX: set the install location, here ~/Dev/Install/Debug - CMAKE\BUILD\TYPE: set the build type 'Debug' or 'Release' - ADDITIONAL\DEPS: you can leave it empty, it is only needed if you have an extra source location like fw4splext-deps or a custom repository. - Click on "configure". - · Change the following cmake arguments - CMAKE\INSTALL\PREFIX: set the install location (~/Dev/Install/Debug or Release) - CMAKE\BUILD\TYPE: set to Debug or Release - EXTERNAL\LIBRARIES: set the install path of the third party libraries you compiled earlier.(ex: ~/Deps/Install/Debug) - PROJECT\TO\BUILD: set the list of the projects you want to build (ex: VRRender, Tuto01Basic ...), each project should be separated by ";" - PROJECT TO INSTALL: set the name of the application to install